Bear Lake, British Columbia

-Bear Lake is an unincorporated settlement in northern British Columbia, approximately 70 km north of Prince George along Highway 97.
+Bear Lake is an unincorporated settlement in northern British Columbia, Canada, approximately 70 km north of Prince George along Highway 97.
+Bear Lake is a designated place by Statistics Canada and BC Stats, located in the Regional District of Fraser–Fort George.

-Geography and Politics

-Bear Lake is a designated place (by Statistics Canada and BC Stats), located in the Regional District of Fraser-Fort George.
+It is home to the Crooked River Provincial Park.

+Demographics

+Government

 The community is in the provincial electoral district of Prince George-Mackenzie, and the MLA is Mike Morris.
 Federally, it falls in the Prince George-Peace River electoral district, the seat was filled by Bob Zimmer in the 2011 Federal Election.

 Education

 Bear Lake Elementary School, administered by School District 57 Prince George, was closed in approximately 2005.
 Students, both elementary and secondary, are bused to schools in Salmon Valley and Prince George, approximately 45 km and 60 km away respectively.